$200 million National Philanthropic Fund

 Providing assistance to increase and improve the education opportunities for Aboriginal and Torres Strait Islander Australians is a priority for the Foundations.

-We partner with organisations that provide a highly supportive school environment and engage students, family and the community in the design and, where possible, the delivery of the program.
+We partner with organisations that provide a highly supportive school environment and engage students, family and the community in the design and, where possible, the delivery of the education program.
 These types of programs establish the trust and the sense of security that enables children not only to benefit from a consistent school-based education but to thrive in such a setting.

 Supporting Australian Culture